At a Glance

 RUSS 1060: St. Petersburg: A Window on Russia

 An interdisciplinary exploration of Russian cultural history through its literature, art and architecture, religion, social and political thought, and performing arts.
 All the important elements of Russian culture will be presented through the prism of the city of St. Petersburg, its history, its urban and cultural landscapes.
 The course examine a wide range of cultural expressions: religion, civic rituals, values and practices, social customs and popular entertainment.
 Field trips to museums, theater, and city tours focused on specific themes complement the classroom curriculum.
 Taught in English.
-Download the course syllabus.
+See a sample course syllabus.

-Proposed excursions and field trips include:
+Possible excursions and field trips include*:

 - St. Petersburg city tour

-- Visit St. Issac Cathedral
+- Visit St. Isaac Cathedral

 - Russian Art Museums